CosminQQ/siemens-internship/README.md

 ##  API testing

-Below are real Postman captures that demonstrate each endpoint and its typical HTTP response.
+Below are the Postman captures made while testing the API.
-All screenshots live in the **`postman_screenshots`** folder so the markdown renders regardless of where you open this file.

 | Step | Operation | Screenshot |
 |------|-----------|------------|